deja-blue/software-interview/README.md

 1. Clone the repo
 2. Complete the exercises
 3. Create a quick Loom (or similar) walking us through your solution design and prototype.
 This is your opportunity for you to share the reasoning behind the design and implementation designs you made.
-5. Send your submission to [software-interview-submission@dejablue.energy](mailto:software-interview-submission@dejablue.energy).
+4. Send your submission to [software-interview-submission@dejablue.energy](mailto:software-interview-submission@dejablue.energy).
 We will go review this and give personalized feedback for every submission.

 **Please do not fork the repository**.
 We want to keep your solution yours, since other applicants will be doing the same exercise.

 *Alternatively, if you have a GitHub repo or other work that you think clearly demonstrates all the same skills presented in this exercise, even to those unfamiliar with the code base, you are welcome to send that to us instead.*

-Last, if you have any questions, don't hesitate to reach out to "parker" at "dejablue.energy".
+Last, if you have any questions, don't hesitate to reach out to [parker@dejablue.energy](mailto:parker@dejablue.energy).

 ### Exercises
 We created a sandbox environment for you that should be ready to go out of the box!
 (Let us know if you run into any issues.)
-All of the details for [local development environment](#development-environment).
+Here are all of the details for [local development environment](#development-environment).

 The tasks are broken down into segments.
 Please try to complete at least four of these tasks in the given time.